Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 - a working model trained with some real yet small data, or
 - a model architecture that is proven effective via synthetic training data.

 One example of a hospital (i.e., the customer) is described below.
 The hospital’s task is to classify a medical image into positive or negative of a specific disease.
 The data scientists at the hospital _already_ have a neural network model trained in a centralized fashion with their own patient data.
 The model achieved reasonable performance.
-Now the hospital wants to further improve the model's performance as more hospitals would like to participate in a federated learning way without their data leaving their cluster.
+Now the hospital wants to further improve the model's performance as more hospitals would like to participate in a federated learning way without their data leaving their clusters.

-## Resource provision
+## Resource provisioning

 If all the data live in __one__ AAD (Azure Active Directory) tenant, we could simply create “vanilla” AML computes and easily use managed identity to enforce silos (via compute --> storage access).
 Briefly speaking, per-silo storage accounts should be locked down with only RBAC for access and don’t give anyone access keys, and per-silo compute should have a managed identity, give just that managed identity the "blob storage contributor" roles to access the data.
 For further details, please check out this [public document](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-managed-identities?tabs=python) on managed identity.